There are only 24 hours in a day, and if you want to make the most out of those 24 hours, you need a schedule.

 All right, so now that you know why having a daily schedule is so important, let’s talk about how to actually create one.

-Here’s a step-by-step process for building a daily schedule and squeezing the most out of every day:
+Here’s a step-by-step process for building a daily schedule template and squeezing the most out of every day:

 The point is, even if you feel completely swamped, there are opportunities for you to streamline your schedule and take your time back—and a time inventory is a way to find those opportunities.